eo-cqrs/eo-kafka/README.md

 );
 ```

-Your [JSON](https://en.wikipedia.org/wiki/JSON), located in resources directory, should looks like this:
+Your [JSON], located in resources directory, should look like this:

 ```json
 {
  "bootstrapServers": "localhost:9092",